 Click to zoom …

-The section through the gatehouse to the main house is not dog friendly, but the rest of the park is.
-There has been a deer herd in the park since the mid 1400s.
+The section through the gatehouse to the main house isn’t dog friendly, but the rest of the park is.
+There has been a deer herd here since the mid-1400s.

 The ditch and wall on your right is called a ha-ha.
 St Leonard’s church was rebuilt in 1862 with the help of the Lucy family.
-Please note the gate into the churchyard is one way.
-It does not allow re-entry into the park.
+Please note the gate into the churchyard is one way and doesn’t allow re-entry into the park.